Vanguard vs Fidelity in 2026

 Category 3: Websites

-Schwab’s website recreates thinkorswim for web-browser trading. thinkorswim in this mode generates its own browser window, and here, there are some useful tools that advanced traders will want to use (think Level II quotes).
-The site itself has advanced order tickets and really good research tools.
+Schwab’s website includes thinkorswim for browser trading.
+In this mode, thinkorswim opens in its own browser window and includes tools that advanced traders will want, like Level II quotes.
+The main site also has advanced order tickets and strong research tools.

 Fidelity or Vanguard

-The Fidelity site doesn’t have a discrete platform, although the site is still very good.
-We found trade recommendations from several independent analysts, including Merrill Lynch, Oppenheimer, and Deutsche Bank.
-Charts and the order ticket are on a high level, and option traders will really like the advanced derivative tools.
+Fidelity’s website doesn’t have a separate browser platform, but the site is still very strong.
+We found trade ideas from several outside analysts, including Merrill Lynch, Oppenheimer, and Deutsche Bank.
+Charting and the trade ticket are high quality, and options traders will like the advanced derivatives tools.

 Fidelity Investments vs Vanguard

-Vanguard’s site only has chains for calls and puts, so option traders will be disappointed.
-Charts, on the other hand, do have several useful gadgets, including comparisons and indicators.
-There are no drawing tools, though.
-The order ticket has discrete selections for buy to cover and sell short but there are no other advanced features.
+Vanguard’s website only offers basic call and put chains, so options traders may be disappointed.
+Charts do include some useful tools, including comparisons and indicators, but there are no drawing tools.
+The order ticket includes choices like buy to cover and sell short, but there are no other advanced features.

 Vanguard vs Fidelity Investments